mahuntington/panpsychism/projects/project_01/README.md

 1. Seek out help online
 2. Seek out help with your classmates
 3. Seek out help with Derek (TA)
-4. Submit a Github issue to receive help from an instructor
+4. Submit a Github issue **on the wdi-remote** class Github account to receive help from an instructor

-## Formatting your GitHub Issue to ask for help
+## Formatting your GitHub Issue for wdi-remote to ask for help

 *PUSH OFTEN!
 Your code on GitHub should be up to date.
 Submiting an issue and linking us to old, out-of-date code will hinder the process.*